experimentAccount2/slpkg/README.rst

 Features
 --------

-- Build third party packages from source with all dependencies
+- Build packages from source with all dependencies
+- Support three downloaders wget, curl and aria2
 - Grabs packages from repositories in real time
 - Find and Download packages from repositories
 - Automatic tool build and install packages